httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ordered dictionary as input_parameters (each member having a param_name and a param_value), return an ASCII string suitable for use in a HTTP header value.

 0. Let output be an empty string.
-1. For each parameter-name with a value of param_value in input_parameters:
+1. For each param_name with a value of param_value in input_parameters:
    1. Append ";" to output.
    2. Append the result of running Serializing a Key ({{ser-key}}) with param_name to output.
    4. If param_value is not Boolean true: